jhvaldivia/toy_app/README.md

 # README

 ##Demo
-Latest deployed version of this site is available through [Heroku](https://calm-plains-71194.herokuapp.com/).
+Latest deployed version of this site is available [here](https://calm-plains-71194.herokuapp.com/).

+##App details
 This README would normally document whatever steps are necessary to get the application up and running.